g2maurer/CUBOTino2/README.md

  5. Added photos in Images to help explain board connections and Display mounting.
  6. Photo DisplayMountScrews provides the part number for the screws used to mount the display.
 Screws were purchased from McMaster-Carr.

+The Bill of Materials (BOM) in found in the file PCB/CUBOTino2.csv The schematic is in the file PCB/CUBOTino2.pdf